Doreen Massey (geographer): Career

 Massey was born in Manchester, England, and spent most of her childhood in Wythenshawe, living on a council estate.
 She studied at Oxford University and later at the University of Pennsylvania, receiving a master's degree in Regional Science.

 She then began her career at a thinktank: the Centre for Environmental Studies (CES) in London.
 CES contained several key analysts of the contemporary British economy.
 There, Massey established a working partnership with Richard Meegan, among others.
-When CES closed down she then became Professor of Geography at the Open University.
+When CES closed down, Massey then became professor of geography at the Open University.

 Massey retired in 2009 but remained a frequent media commentator, particularly on industry and regional trends.
-As Professor Emerita at the Open University she continued her speaking engagements and involvement in educational TV programmes and books.
+As Professor Emerita at the Open University, she continued her speaking engagements and involvement in educational TV programmes and books.

-Doreen Massey's main fields of study were globalisation, regional uneven development, cities, and the reconceptualisation of place.
+Massey's main fields of study were globalisation, regional uneven development, cities, and the reconceptualisation of place.
 Although associated with an analysis of contemporary western capitalist society, she also worked in Nicaragua, South Africa and Venezuela.

 Her work on space, place and power has been highly influential within a range of related disciplines and research fields.

 Theories

 Economic geography

 Massey's early work at CES established the basis for her spatial divisions of labour theory (Power Geometry), that social inequalities were generated by the unevenness of the capitalist economy, creating stark divisions between rich and poor regions and between social classes.
 "Space matters" for poverty, welfare and wealth.

-Over the years this theory has been refined and extended, with space and spatial relationships remaining central to her account of contemporary society.
+Over the years, this theory has been refined and extended, with space and spatial relationships remaining central to her account of contemporary society.

 Geography of gender

-As a geographer Massey (1994, 1999) brought the impact of space and place on gendered experiences into the theoretical context of describing spatial ‘values’ in contemporary society, thus giving an added dimension, that of social grouping, of when justice is fair as well as equally accessed in space and place.
+As a geographer, Massey (1994, 1999) brought the impact of space and place on gendered experiences into the theoretical context of describing spatial "values" in contemporary society, thus giving an added dimension, that of social grouping, of when justice is fair as well as equally accessed in space and place.
 She developed the concepts aired earlier by Bowlby et al on gender-shaped geography.
 On the editorial board of SEEDS, Massey furthered the understanding of economic geography and related impacts on women's lives as a constant theme throughout the practice-based regional reports, in a series edited by Robin Murray at S.E.E.D.S.